Ralph Reitan

-Ralph M. Reitan (August 29, 1922 – August 24, 2014) was an American neuropsychologist and one of the fathers of American clinical neuropsychology having brought the notion of brain-behavior relationships to the forefront of the field.
+Ralph M. Reitan (August 29, 1922 – August 24, 2014) was an American neuropsychologist and one of the founding fathers of American clinical neuropsychology having brought the notion of brain-behavior relationships to the forefront of the field.
 He is best known for his role in developing the Halstead-Reitan Neuropsychological Battery and his strong belief in empiricism and evidence-based practice.
 He was a strong advocate of use of a fixed battery in neuropsychological assessment, published prolifically, and mentored many students who also became prominent in the field.
 As an author, he has been collected by libraries.

 Early life

-Ralph M. Reitan was born on August 29, 1922 in Beresford, South Dakota.
-The family was of Norwegian descent and spoke Norwegian at home, so Reitan did not learn English until he began school.
+Ralph M. Reitan was born on August 29, 1922, in Beresford, South Dakota.
+His family was of Norwegian descent and spoke Norwegian at home; therefore, Reitan did not learn English until he began school.
 His father was a clergyman, and his moral teachings guided Reitan throughout his life.
 Growing up during the Great Depression, Reitan worked to help support his family as he grew up and graduated from the Chicago Central YMCA High School for Boys.
 After attending two years of college, Reitan attempted to join the U.S. Marine Corps but was declared medically ineligible.
-He then enlisted in the U.S. Army in 1942 and completed a third year of college while waiting to be called up.
-He dislocated his shoulder repeatedly during basic training, was discharged, and returned to college to earn his Bachelor of Arts in Psychology from Central YMCA College in Chicago in 1944.
+In 1942, he enlisted in the U.S. Army and completed a third year of college while waiting to be drafted.
+However, in 1944, Reitan dislocated his shoulder repeatedly during basic training, was discharged, and returned to college to earn his Bachelor of Arts in Psychology from Central YMCA College in Chicago.